contact-nat/restlet-sites/modules/com.restlet/tech-doc/documentation guidelines.md

 ## c.
 Add resources

 ### Insert screenshots
-surround the interesting part in a red rectangle with round corners (size 3) screenshots are left-aligned
+screenshots are left-aligned
 Screenshots are named following the syntax below:
 “add-entity.jpg”
 Screenshots are saved in jpg format.
+Highlight the part of interest in a square and darken the rest of the screenshot.

 ### Insert images
 To insert images in the documentation pages, create a folder called “images” at the same level than the .md file and follow the syntax below to call your image: